International Programs

 Tulane Law maintains international exchange programs with universities around the world to develop firsthand experience with foreign procedures, laws, practice, education and culture.

-In most cases, Tulane students spend one semester at the international exchange partner university, receiving 12 to 14 credits toward the Tulane JD for successful completion of the semester's work.
+In most cases, Tulane students spend one semester at the international exchange partner university, receiving 12 to 14 credits toward the Tulane J.D. for successful completion of the semester's work.
 Law students from the exchange-partner universities also have the opportunity to spend one or two semesters at Tulane Law School.
 Please also see our Exchange Programs page for detailed information on our various exchange partners and more in-depth descriptions of what the programs entail.